phpearth/conduct/conduct.md

 code as their content will be removed from the timeline of the group.
 Comments with large source code as their content will be removed from the content stream.
-Duplicate topics are not encouraged as they fill the group timeline and hinder the visibility of other members Topics.
-Duplicates will be removed from the groups timeline.
+Duplicate topics are not encouraged as they fill the group timeline and hinder the visibility of other Topics.
+Duplicates will be removed from the group timeline.

 There is no place for low-quality content.
 Low-quality content include topics with only code *without a proper description of the problem*, unclear photos